jarv/ascii-breakout/README.md

 Weekend Christmas hack to create a breakout game using ascii fonts.
 Why?
 No reason, I thought maybe it would be fun to add an easter egg to the ascii header of [jarv.org](jarv.org).
+To see it in action there click the ascii "jarv" on the top of the page.

 [Play the demo](http://ascii-breakout.com)